 Absolute and Delta Values in Limits

-The value that needs to be configured in the limits depends on the type of data that the sensor's channel delivers.
+The value that you need to configure in the limits depends on the type of data that the channel delivers.

-For channels that measure absolute values (for CPU load and memory usage, for example) limits will also be set using absolute values like in the example above.
+For channels that measure absolute values (for CPU load and memory usage, for example), you have to set limits with absolute values like in the previous example.

 You can also set limits for channels that measure delta (x.xx/sec) values.
-Let's say you have an SNMP Traffic Sensor and want to receive an alert when it reports errors.
+Let us say you have an SNMP Traffic sensor and want to receive an alert when it reports errors.
 In this case, you need take into account that this is a delta measurement.
 In this example, you could set the following limits for the channel Errors in with a standard scanning interval (60 seconds).

-- Set the sensor to Warning status when 1 error occurs
+- Set the sensor to the Warning status when 1 error occurs

-- Set the sensor to Down status when 30 errors occur
+- Set the sensor to the Down status when 30 errors occur

 This example shows how to configure the limits for delta channels.